sezinata/MANE/data/test_data/README.txt

-test data for final embeddings to be fed into logic regression
+train-test data for final embeddings to be fed into logic regression